EdJoPaTo/website-stalker-example/systems/starlabs/de/products-starlite.md

  Charge Cable

- Your StarLite will include a USB-C to DC Jack Charge Cable (2m) by default.
-You can select alternative charging cables.
-These are available in either 2-metre or 5-metre lengths with either USB-C or DC Jack connectors.
+ Your StarLite will include a USB-C Charge Cable (2m) by default.
+You can select alternative length, as these cables are available in either 2-metre or 5-metre lengths.

- USB-C cables support power, video output and data transfer, whereas DC Jack cables only support power.
-Both cables charge at the same speed; which cable suits you best will depend on which external devices you plan to connect.

  We have a [full range of accessories](/collections/Accessories) available.